• myAccount

 3. Assess Your Spill History

-From there, review your facility’s history of spills, leaks, and slip/trip/fall incidents.
-Break this information down by machine, work area, and walk path.
-Patterns usually show up quickly.
-You may notice that the same piece of equipment leaks repeatedly, or that one aisle is involved in multiple near-misses.
+Over time, patterns usually begin to appear.
+For instance, you may discover that the same piece of equipment leaks repeatedly or that one aisle is involved in multiple near-miss incidents.
 Those patterns tell you exactly where to focus your prevention efforts.

 Next, create an action plan.
 This might include maintenance changes, equipment upgrades, better absorbent placement, or updated work procedures.
 The goal is simple: stop small, recurring issues before they turn into major incidents.